 - Standard Sandia payment terms are net 30, unless otherwise negotiated, but in all cases terms begin when the invoice is received, per the standard contract language.

-- Accounts Payable does not have the authority to negotiate payment terms.
-If an additional discount is offered that is beneficial to Sandia, payment may be made early to take advantage of the discount.
+- Accounts Payable does not have the authority to negotiate established payment terms on the contract.
+If a supplier offers a payment discount of their invoice that is beneficial to Sandia, payment may be made early to take advantage of the discount.
+When submitting an electronic invoice via the iSupplier portal, suppliers have the option to choose a range of early payment dates of their invoice on a sliding discount scale known as Dynamic Discounting.

 Non-Taxable Transaction Certificates